LeetCodeTogether/LeetCodeTogether/README.md

-# FitnessTogether
+# LeetCode Together

-### Stuck at home during the COVID-19 pandemic and are starting to get out of shape?
-Or you need that additional motivation to do some at-home exercises?

-We understand - that's why working out at home is better together with friends!

-Fitness Tasks:
-- pushups
-- situps
-- plank
-- jumping jacks
-- char tricep dips
-- squats
+### Are you preparing for a technical interview and wish you had more motivation to practice LeetCode?
+Or maybe you just enjoy grinding LeetCode and wish your friends did too...

+If this is you, this app is for you!
+We know that grinding LeetCode is more fun together with others!

+### Features:
+- Access your LeetCode stats (via LeetCode API)
+- View leaderboards with stats from your friends
+- Challenge friends to do problems (set start time and capture finish time)

 Create a lobby today and challenge your friends!